Learn how often should you re-roof.

 Note: Usually, the metal or tile underlayment fails before the outer shell.
 Even if the surface looks intact, re-roofing in Florida occasionally requires replacing the waterproofing layers.

 Florida conditions may cause your roof to fail sooner even if it hasn’t reached the end of its “expected lifespan.”
-The following signs indicate that it’s time for a roof replacement:
+The following signs indicate that it’s time for a roof replacement in Florida:

-It’s time to schedule a professional inspection if two or more of these are present, particularly if your roof is getting close to its typical lifespan.
+It’s time to schedule a professional roof inspection Florida if two or more of these are present, particularly if your roof is getting close to its typical roof lifespan in Florida.

 Re-Roofing Frequency By Region In Florida